C standard library: Standardization

 The original C language provided no built-in functions such as I/O operations, unlike traditional languages such as COBOL and Fortran.
 Over time, user communities of C shared ideas and implementations of what is now called C standard libraries.
 Many of these ideas were incorporated eventually into the definition of the standardized C language.

 Both Unix and C were created at AT&T's Bell Laboratories in the late 1960s and early 1970s.
 During the 1970s the C language became increasingly popular.
 Many universities and organizations began creating their own variants of the language for their own projects.
 By the beginning of the 1980s compatibility problems between the various C implementations became apparent.
 In 1983 the American National Standards Institute (ANSI) formed a committee to establish a standard specification of C known as "ANSI C".
 This work culminated in the creation of the so-called C89 standard in 1989.
 Part of the resulting standard was a set of software libraries called the ANSI C standard library.

+System libraries that extend the C library

+Some operating systems, such as Unix-like systems, provide a system library that includes both the C standard library and other programming interfaces specific to the operating system.

 POSIX standard library

-POSIX, as well as SUS, specify a number of routines that should be available over and above those in the basic C standard library.
-The POSIX specification includes header files for, among other uses, multi-threading, networking, and regular expressions.
+POSIX and the Single Unix Specification specify a number of routines over and above those in the basic C standard library.
+The POSIX specification includes header files for, among other facilities, POSIX threads for multithreaded programs, Berkeley sockets for networking, and regular expressions.
 These are often implemented alongside the C standard library functionality, with varying degrees of closeness.
-For example, glibc implements functions such as fork within libc.so, but before NPTL was merged into glibc it constituted a separate library with its own linker flag argument.
+For example, glibc implements functions such as fork within libc.so, but before the Native POSIX Thread Library was merged into glibc it constituted a separate library with its own linker flag argument.
 Often, this POSIX-specified functionality will be regarded as part of the library; the basic C library may be identified as the ANSI or ISO C library.